jrs0/icdb/README.md

 The first step in using the library is connecting to a database server.
 The ICDB library connects to a server, not a particular database.
-This makes it possible to use the same connection to access different databases on the same server.
+This makes it possible to use the same connection across different databases on the same server.

 The easiest and most secure way to connect to the database server is to use the Windows *ODBC Data Sources* application.
 This application stores a pre-configured connection under a particular name (the *data source name*), which can then be used in R code to connect to the database.
 By using this type of connection, you do not have to store config files with hard-coded database credentials.

 To set up the connection: